jhoward321/PythonP2PBotnet/README.md

 pip install kademlia
 ```

-In addition to the requirements to run the project, the botnet also needs 3 different machines that can communicate over a network.
+In addition to the requirements to run the project, the botnet also needs three different machines that can communicate over a network.
 This can be done in virtual machines or physical machines, but each machine must be able to communicate with the other machines and must have the above dependencies installed.

-##Features

-##How to Run
+##Usage

+The botnet consists of three primary components:
+* botnet.py - client node that communicates with other nodes and waits for commands from a commander
+* commander.py - command module to send commands to enslaved nodes in the botnet
+* server.tac - a kademlia server for clients to bootstrap into the network.
+This is only needed if do not have an existing kademlia network in place.

 botnet.py spawns a p2p node that will communicate with other nodes.
 Using python kademlia library